oleg-alexandrov/PolyView/Readme.md

 PolyView is written in C++.
 It was successfully compiled on Linux with g++, on OSX with clang, and on Windows with MinGW.
-It was written with portability in mind and it should be possible to compile it on any platform and compiler.
+It was written with portability in mind and it should be possible to build it on any platform and compiler.

 To compile PolyView on Linux or OSX, run: